Evolution (Sabrina Carpenter album)

-Evolution (stylized as EVOLution) is the second studio album by American singer Sabrina Carpenter, released on October 14, 2016, by Hollywood Records.
+Evolution (Note: stylized as ƎVO⅃UTION.) is the second studio album by American singer Sabrina Carpenter, released on October 14, 2016, by Hollywood Records.
 Carpenter began recording the album in 2015, shortly after the launch of her first project, Eyes Wide Open until 2016.
 Musically, Evolution is a dance-pop record, which departs from the folk-pop and teen pop sound of its predecessor.
 Evolution received positive reviews from music critics and reached number 28 on the US Billboard 200 chart.

 Promotion

 "Smoke and Fire" was originally intended to be the lead single from Evolution, but it was eventually excluded from the track listing; Carpenter later said that this was due to the "evolution" occurring after the song.
-Carpenter also said the track was "was the first story that I was waiting to tell out of the many stories from the second album", and that she intended for it to be the first single because she felt that it was a great transition from Eyes Wide Open.
+Carpenter also said the track "was the first story that I was waiting to tell out of the many stories from the second album", and that she intended for it to be the first single because she felt that it was a great transition from Eyes Wide Open.
 According to Carpenter, the song's music video "show[s] flashback memories of an innocent love story in the midst of post breakup beauty and heartbreak."

 "On Purpose" was released as the lead single from Evolution on July 29, 2016.
 "Thumbs" impacted Top 40 radio as the second single from the album on January 3, 2017.
 The album was made available for pre-order alongside the first promotional single, "All We Have Is Love", released on September 23, 2016.
-"Run and Hide" was released as the second promotional single on September 30, 2016.
+"Run and Hide" was released as the second promotional single on September 30.
+"Thumbs" was initially released as the third and final promotional single on October 7.

 Live performances

-To promoted the album, Carpenter embarked on the Evolution Tour through the United States from October to December 2016.
+To promote the album, Carpenter embarked on the Evolution Tour through the United States from October to December 2016.
 She also embarked on The De-Tour, in which she toured both the United States and Canada in July and August 2017, featuring Alex Aiono and New Hope Club as special guests.
 On April 18, 2017, Carpenter performed "Thumbs" on The Late Late Show with James Corden.

 In 2017, Carpenter performed "Thumbs", "On Purpose", and "Feels Like Loneliness" at the Pandora Headquarters, with all three performances later released under the title the "Pandora Sessions" on both Pandora and Spotify.